Alipsa/ride/src/bin/readme.md

 - Improved connections tab
     - add separate username and password fields as putting username and password in the url does not always work for all databases
     - Add "view databases" right click menu option
+        - Add view top 200 rows option when right clicking a table.
     - Add "view R code" i.e. generate R code to set up the connection

 - All code editors now have a button bar